rpasechnikov/react-nextjs-playground/README.md

 ## Getting Started

+### Running the project

 - `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Creating the DB

+To create a new DB with Prisma ORM, based on `schema.prisma` and `.env` config

+- `npx prisma migrate dev --name init`

+### Seeding the DB

+To seed the DB, removing any and all data and re-creating only the data in `prisma/seed.ts`

+- `npm run seed`

+### To view the DB schema / data either:

+- Use `pgAdmin 4` application that comes with PostgreSQL installattion
+- Use the `npx prisma studio` to use the web-based DB client

 ## Learn More